Left-orderability in Dehn fillings of pseudo-Anosov mapping tori: Introduction

 \item The stable foliation of an Anosov flow cannot have one-sided branching~\cite{Fen95}.
 If such a foliation is $\R$-covered, then it is of exactly two types: \emph{trivial $\R$-covered} or \emph{skewed $\R$-covered}~\cite{Fen94}.
 The former arises as the suspension of an Anosov homeomorphism of the torus, while the latter is completely characterized by extended convergence group actions on $\R$~\cite[Subsection~7.1]{Thu97}. \end{enumerate}

-Theorem \ref{main} indicates that foliations with at most one-sided branching occur in a broad class of $3$-manifolds.
+Theorem \ref{main} indicates that foliations with at most one-sided branching occur in a substantial class of $3$-manifolds.
 These manifolds arise from Dehn fillings and span a wide range of geometric and topological types.
-This suggests that such foliations are far more prevalent than previously understood.
+This suggests that such foliations are far more prevalent than previously understood, and may provide a useful perspective on left-orderability in the context of the L-space conjecture.